openxla/xla/README.md

-# OpenXLA, a community-driven and modular open-source compiler.
+# OpenXLA, a community-driven and modular open-source compiler (actively migrating from [tensorflow/xla](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/compiler/xla)).

 OpenXLA is a community-driven and modular open source compiler.
 It will enable efficient lowering, optimization and deployment of ML models from most major